xm-evanguo/UVic/seng265/a3/error_handling.md

         must be preserved.
 In essence, the command .LW is ignored.
 ```
 The FT is followed by "1" in line 2.
-The program will report an error:
+The program will raise ValueError:
 ```
-Error on line 2: FT must follow with on or off only
+ValueError: value for FT on line 2 is not valid
 ```
 All of the error test files are in a3/tests